fshowalter/franksmovielog.com-v1/content/pages/about.md

 1. I’ll watch as much in order as possible.
 There’s value in watching artists evolve and placing disparate works in their chronological context.
 1. I’ll do my best to watch the best-available version _within reason_.
 I won’t pay $100 for an out-of-print Blu-Ray with the original 1.66:1 aspect-ratio when there’s a 1.85:1 print streaming on Netflix.
 Okay, maybe I will, but I don’t _have_ to.

 Lastly, you may ask, “Why bother?”
-I’m not delusional, constant reader, I know you are me, as no one else reads this site.
-And we both know we’re doing this for our kids, so when they’re our age and we’ve long departed this world, they’ll have these words as a way of connecting with us across time, our middle-aged self to theirs.
+I’m not delusional, constant reader, I know you are me.
+No one else reads this site.
+We’re doing this for our kids.
+When they’re our age and we’ve long departed this world, they’ll have these words to connect us across time, our middle-aged self to theirs.

 So, future readers, I beg you: place these reviews in their time.
-Know I mean no ill-will and today’s innocuous joke can become tomorrow’s offensive trigger.
+Today’s innocuous joke may be tomorrow’s offensive trigger, but I mean no ill-will.
 If you disagree with my opinions, that’s fine—maybe even expected.
 I only hope you’ll find the writing rewarding.

 Love and happy watching,

--Frank
+-Dad